Monday, 20 October 2025

 The well-deserved breakthrough came in the 37th minute.
 Zubimendi's clever through ball found Eze, the latter's shot was blocked into the path of Declan Rice - who had been suffering dog's abuse from the very supporters who used to worship him by the way.
 The finish from 12 yards out looked routine, but it was far from that; keeping half volleys down with the instep when the ball is coming to you at pace is no easy feat.
 And no, he didn't really celebrate as he could have done.
 But he gave the West Ham fans a series of dirty looks as he ran behind the goal towards the Ashburton Army.

-There was still time before the half finished before - via another through ball slid past the hapless Diouf (this time Saka to Timber) - that the ball fell to Calafiori on the edge of the box.
+There was still time before the half finished - via another through ball slid past the hapless Diouf (this time Saka to Timber) - for the ball to fall to Calafiori on the edge of the box.
 The Italian's right foot (yes, right foot!) shot rebounded off the post and onto Areola's back, but failed to bounce back over the goal line.
 It was literally all Arsenal.

 Second half, and more of the same.
 Rice, marauding onto the left wing, crossed for Gyokeres, who probably ought to have slid the ball home.